nforgeio/RaspberryDebugger/README.md

 ![Screenshot](/Doc/Images/DebuggerBreak.png?raw=true)

 **NOTE:** The Raspberry Debugger relies on the [Windows Open SSH Client](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse) which is installed by default for recent Windows 10 updates.
 If this is not installed for some reason, you'll see the following dialog when you start debugging.
 This requires a reboot.
-Click **Yes** (this takes a few minutes so be patient) and then restart your workstation.
+Click **Yes** to install (this takes a few minutes so be patient) and then save any work and restart your workstation.

 ![Screenshot](/Doc/Images/WindowsOpenSSH.png?raw=true)